 Her project 'True Finn – Tosi suomalainen', dealing with national identity operating as a means of inclusion and exclusion, was presented at the IHME Festival 2014 in Finland.

 And Europe Will Be Stunned is a trilogy of films that is part of The Artangel Collection.
-Since its initial presentation in 2012 the trilogy has been presented at Plymouth Arts Centre in 2012, at Art Exchange in Colchester in 2014 and at NN Contemporary in Northampton in 2015.
+Since its initial presentation in 2012 the trilogy has been presented at Plymouth Arts Centre in 2012, at Art Exchange in Colchester in 2014 and at Golden Thread Gallery in Belfast in 2017.